 - African Group: racism, Impact of non-repatriation of funds of illicit origin to countries of origin, Persons with albinism, Elimination of female genital mutilation, Hazardous wastes, Private military and security companies

-- Latin American and Caribbean countries, EU: Rights of the Child
+- Latin American and Caribbean countries, European Union: Rights of the Child

 - Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico, Uruguay: Mandate of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity